PSWil/bikesharing/README.md

 ![alt text](https://github.com/PSWil/bikesharing/blob/main/Resources/Trips_by_weekday.png)

+Additionally, there is no differenece in patern when broken down by gender.

 ![alt text](https://github.com/PSWil/bikesharing/blob/main/Resources/Trips_by_gender.png)

 ### Where are they biking to and from?
 These two visualizations show the the top starting and ending locations.
-The first thing to note is that most rides start in the most populous areas in mid and lower Manhattan.
-Second, due to shorter ride times, the ending locations are also in those same populous areas.
+The first thing is that most rides start in the most populous areas in mid and lower Manhattan.
+Second, due to shorter ride times, the ending locations are also in those same populous areas but generally further away from the city center.

 ![alt text](https://github.com/PSWil/bikesharing/blob/main/Resources/Top_start_loc.png)

 ![alt text](https://github.com/PSWil/bikesharing/blob/main/Resources/Top_end_loc.png)

+## Summary